abdeoliveira/timepatrol/README.md

 Run the `install.sh` script.

-*Note:* If `pacman` is found, it will also installs pacman hooks and the auxiliary script `timepatrol-pacman`.
+*Note:* If `pacman` is found, it will also install pacman hooks and the auxiliary script `timepatrol-pacman`.

 ## Uninstall